shiy1022/slab_qick_calib/README_classes.md

 ## QickExperimentLoop

-The `QickExperimentLoop` class extends `QickExperiment` for loop-based parameter sweeps.
+The `QickExperimentLoop` class extends `QickExperiment` for loop-based parameter sweeps, generally because some parameters can't be adjusted with QickSweeps -- primarily for nonlinear sweep, or parameters that can't be swept that way (as with Gaussian pulses)

 ### Methods